People Are Trying To Donate To Detained Migrants. Border Patrol Won't Accept It

 Advocate lawyers who toured the facility said they saw children who were filthy and older kids caring for infants, and that the children described a lack of basic necessities.
 The lawyers are allowed into the detention centers under a federal court-enforced settlement aimed at ensuring children aren't mistreated.

-A Customs and Border Protection official told reporters on Tuesday that officials were working with the agency's Office of Chief Counsel to determine if Border Patrol stations can legally accept donations.
+A Customs and Border Protection official told reporters on Tuesday that officials were working with the agency's Office of Chief Counsel to determine whether Border Patrol stations can legally accept donations.
 The Border Patrol did not respond Wednesday to further requests for comment.

-The official also denied the allegations that children didn't have access to the food, showers and necessities and said the agency isn't running low on supplies.
+The official also denied the allegations that children didn't have access to food, showers and necessities and said the agency isn't running low on supplies.

-State Rep. Terry Canales, a Democrat who represents Hidalgo County in South Texas, said when he reached out to Border Patrol officials, hoping to work out an agreement that allows non-profit groups to donate supplies to detention centers, he thought the response was ridiculous.
+State Rep. Terry Canales, a Democrat who represents Hidalgo County in South Texas, said when he reached out to Border Patrol officials, hoping to work out an agreement that allows nonprofit groups to donate supplies to detention centers, he thought the response was ridiculous.

-"We quickly received an email response saying, 'We don't accept donations,'" Canales said.
+"We quickly received an email response saying, 'We don't accept donations,' " Canales said.

-Canales said he's concerned the conditions at the Border Patrol station are unsafe and that the children "lack the basic necessities of diapers, toothbrushes, towels because they're not showering."
+Canales said he is concerned the conditions at the Border Patrol station are unsafe and that the children "lack the basic necessities of diapers, toothbrushes, towels because they're not showering."

-The CBP officials said that the Border Patrol stations were designed in the 1990s and early 2000s and without showers.
+The CBP officials said that the Border Patrol stations were designed in the 1990s and early 2000s, without showers.
 He said they brought shower trailers to the site and that children can shower at least every three days.
 He also said they provide snacks and hot meals including burritos and ramen noodles.

 Canales said any child in U.S. custody should be treated with care, and he intends to work with federal officials to change the policy on donations.

 Savage isn't either giving up, either.
-He said he's going to keep trying to get supplies to detained kids.
+He said he is going to keep trying to get supplies to detained kids.

-The Border Patrol is supposed to transfer migrant children with 72 hours to child shelters overseen by the Department of Health and Human Services.
+The Border Patrol is supposed to transfer migrant children within 72 hours to child shelters overseen by the Department of Health and Human Services.
 About 250 were moved from the Clint station after the allegations surfaced, but 100 were moved back because there wasn't room in HHS shelters.